 The main outcomes of an information review are:

 Secondary benefits of an information review include:

 Check-up 2.0 is a self-assessment tool developed by the National Archives for agencies to assess their information and records management capability.
-The Australian Government Digital Transition Policy requires all agencies to complete an assessment and submit it to the Archives each year from 2011 to 2013.
+All agencies were required to complete and submit an assessment to the Archives as part of the Digital Transition Policy from 2011 to 2013.
 The information from your assessments will guide you in planning improvements.

 An information review is related to the following Check-up 2.0 questions:

 1.3 How comprehensive is your agency's information architecture?

 1.4 How well does your information and records management strategy identify who is responsible for information and records management?

 2.2 How effectively does your agency manage Cabinet documents in accordance with the provisions of the Cabinet Handbook?

 3.1 How comprehensively does your agency perform audits of its information and records management functions and the information and records management aspects of other business activities?

 4.1 How comprehensively is your agency managing the information and records of its high risk business?